Human Papillomavirus (HPV) Vaccine at Age Nine

 Why start at age 9?

-HPV Vaccine is Most Effective Between
+HPV Vaccine is Most Effective When Given Between

-Ages 9 and 12 Years
+The Ages of 9 and 12 Years

 Strongest immune response